 Frequent hunger or “munchies”

-Smell of smoke on breath or clothes
+The smell of smoke on breath or clothes

 It’s up to parents to initiate a conversation with their children if they suspect drug use.
-One in five parents who suspect their teen is using drugs do not intervene to prevent further drug use.
+One in five parents who suspect their teen is using drugs does not intervene to prevent further drug use.